JeongWon-Oh/jeongwon-oh.github.io/_pages/about.md

 ---

 >
 Hello, I'm Jeong Won Oh.
 You may also call me David Kim Oh.

+>
-I'm planned to enter Tokyo Institute of Technology in Apr.
+I'm planned to enter <a href="https://www.titech.ac.jp/english">Tokyo Institute of Technology</a> in Apr.
 2022.
-I'll study for master's degree in Information and Communications Engineering as a member of Computer ARchitecture And Security Lab (CARAS), under the supervision of Prof. Sasaki.
+I'll study for a master's degree in Information and Communications Engineering as a member of <a href="https://titech-caras.github.io/index-en.html">CARAS</a>, under the supervision of Prof. Sasaki.

+>
+I'll receive a B.S. degree from Yonsei University in Feb.
+2022.
+I majored in Electrical and Electronic Engineering at the College of Engineering.